drBenway/pixi-vn-wiki/start/assets.md

 ## Assets hosting

 You can save your assets as you like, with complete freedom.

-The main possibilities are the following:
+If you plan to save your assets online, here are some of the options:

 ### ![icon](/github.svg){style="width:30px;height:30px;margin-right:5px;float:left;border-radius:50%;background-color:white"} Github